JakaCobot/JakaCobot.github.io/docs/en/guide/addOn/2-QuickStart.md

 <div align="center"><img width="1000"  src="./img/2-QuickStart/QuickStart.png"/></div>

 As shown in the above diagram, the complete development process for the AddOnXXX package consists of three main stages and six major steps.
-If we further break down these six steps, there are many sub-steps.
+We can break down them into many sub-steps.

 The following sections will provide a brief explanation of this process diagram.
-For detailed explanations and operating instructions for the sub-steps, please refer to the specific chapters in the tutorial.
+For detailed explanations and operating instructions of the sub-steps, please refer to the specific chapters in the tutorial.

 ## Preparations Before Development
 ---